 Every participant must have an FDP.
 The FDP charts and documents each family's participation in the Reach Up services component.
-The FDP sets forth each adult participant's employment goal, the plan and schedule of activities the participant must engage in to attain the goal, and the specific FDP requirements the participant must fulfill to avoid sanctions.
+The FDP sets forth each adult participant's employment, family and individual goals, the plan and schedule of activities the participant identifies as necessary to attain the goal, and the specific FDP requirements the participant must fulfill to avoid sanctions.
 Development of the FDP begins when a family applies for Reach Up financial assistance.